Pressure Cooker French Dip Sandwiches

 - Heat oil in pressure cooker set to Sauté on Normal.

-- Cook beef in hot oil until browned, 2 to 3 minutes per side; remove to a plate.
+- Cook beef in hot oil until browned, 2 to 3 minutes per side; transfer to a plate.

 - Stir onions into the hot oil and cook until softened, about 5 minutes; add garlic and cook until fragrant, about 1 minute.